 In July we tried again and…two weeks later, as my partner would describe it, there was a high pitched giggle and laughter that came out of the bathroom as I walked out grinning with a home pregnancy test in my hand showing two pink lines.
 My period was due on that day, it was Saturday, and it didn’t show up so I did the test.
 My temperature was also not dropping so pregnancy was possible.

-The pregnancy, delivery and breastfeeding journey and tips will be available in our upcoming pregnancy program.
+The pregnancy, delivery and breastfeeding journey and tips are available in our pregnancy program.

 How I got pregnant at 40 and gave birth to our daughter at 41

 So there you have it, I gave birth to my daughter at 41 after one month of trying to get pregnant.
 Was it the preparation, was it the avoidance of toxins and intake of supplements for a long time, or would I have gotten pregnant anyway even if I didn’t do any of it beforehand?

 There’s no way of knowing for certain but I don’t believe the outcomes would have been as good if we hadn’t prepared and optimized our chances of a healthy pregnancy and a healthy baby.
 I say this because I see on myself and others how quickly our health can deteriorate when you start skipping exercise, supplements and eat poor quality food.
 We all experience this when we are stressed or travel to places with few healthy options etc…